 LMERC provides resources in the areas of English as an Additional Language (EAL), Languages other than English, the Intercultural Capability and the crosscurriculum priorities areas of Aboriginal and Torres Strait Islander histories and cultures, Asia and Australia’s engagement with Asia, and Sustainability.

 A compilation of resources for VCE Japanese, created by Nathan Lane and Yuri Young, including grammar booklets, listening tasks, and detailed study and general conversation information.

 A collection of video tutorials on basic and intermediate Japanese grammar patterns, with some links to Quizlet sets as well.
-Some content is available for free, and others may be accessed with a subscription.
-Created by Julie Devine and Eri Tomita.
+All content is freely available.
+Created by Julie Devine and the Easy Japanese Grammar team.

 Primary teaching resources

 A blog created by Kathleen Duquemin to provide primary learners with quick and easy access to Japanese learning tools, games, cultural activities, all with constant language exposure.

 Hiragana Mama provides fun and interesting ways to teach younger children about the Japanese language and culture.

 An easy to access website that introduces basic Japanese and discusses various topics on Japan and its culture.
 Topics include geography, holidays and festivals, pop-culture, and food.